ffff00-korj/nvim_config/README.md

 # run NeoVim
 nvim .

-# type ':Lazy' abd 'I' to install plugins (it will be uploaded from github)
+# type ":Lazy" abd "I" to install plugins (it will be uploaded from github)
 ```